VOLKER STEGER / SCIENCE PHOTO LIBRARY VOLKER STEGER / SCIENCE PHOTO LIBRARY

 CT scanning.
-Patient passes into a computed tomography (CT) scanner.
-The patient is lying on a mobile table which passes head-first through the circular scanner.
+Patient passes into a CT (Computed Tomography or CAT) scanner.
+The patient is lying on a mobile table, and will pass head-first through the circular scanner.
 CT scanning involves directing thin beams of X-rays through the patient from the rim of the scanner.
 The images produced by these beams are combined by a computer to produce cross-sectional "slices" through the body.
 CT scans produce good contrast between soft tissues and bone, and are useful in diagnosing cancerous tumours and other diseases.
 Photograph of a research scanner at Siemens Research in Princeton, New Jersey, USA.

 Model release available.
 Property release not required.